debruijn/debruijn.github.io/content/posts/rust_python_00.md

 there are more resources out there than for Rust: more example code, more IDE integration, and also more fellow programmers that can help you out.

-The main advantage (although it depends who you ask) is that Rust is annoying.
+The main advantage (although it depends on who you ask) is that Rust is annoying.
 And annoying is good if you are new to statically-typed languages.
-There are also moments where the harsh rules of Rust could slow you down compared to using something like C, but these are less likely if you are just aiming to replace a single core Python function with a piece of external code in Rust or C. Instead, you are likely to often forget about the details of this lower-level language, and then it helps you that someone will remind you of what you are doing wrong.
+There are also moments where the harsh rules of Rust could slow you down compared to using something like C, but these are less likely if you are just aiming to replace a single core Python function with a piece of external code in Rust or C. Instead, if you aim to use such a language only for these critical speed-up situations, you are likely to have forgotten about the details of this lower-level language, and then it helps you that Rust and its compiler will remind you of everything that you are doing wrong.

-In a different use case, your choice of language might be different, but my experience was that I was able to within half a day was able (from scratch!) to learn some basic Rust, and learn how to call Rust form Python to speed-up a pre-existing function to less than 10% of its run time, and that the Rust compiler (and me shutting down their complaints) made me more confident that this solution actually works for a variety of input values.
+In a different use case, your choice of language might be different, but my experience was that within half a day I was able to learn some basic Rust, and learn how to call Rust from Python to speed-up a pre-existing function to less than 10% of its run time.
+Even more, because of the Rust compiler (and me shutting down its complaints) I was already quite confident that this solution actually works for a variety of input values and not just the ones that I tried.

 ### What is coming up?
 This page tries to answer the "Why Rust?" question.
 What follows will be answers to the "How to Rust" question: